geokshitij/geokshitij.github.io/_pages/about.md

 To summarize, I want to contribute to a future where scientific innovation directly supports sustainable development and community resilience.
 I believe in creating tools that are not just scientifically novel, but genuinely useful.
 I am committed to this journey of turning data into decisions and research into real-world impact.

 I am currently seeking a faculty position where I can start my own research group and continue advancing this vision.
-If you wish to connect or collaborate, please reach out at kdahal3@asu.edu.
+If you wish to connect or collaborate, please reach out at kdahal3@asu.edu or [book an appointment](https://calendar.app.google/6FXuzivEFvFhLHx76).

 ---